The Real Cost of HOA Documents: A Breakdown by Document Type

 | PERS (Project Eligibility Review Service) | $300-$500 |

-Who pays: The buyer, in most markets.
-Since the questionnaire is required by the buyer's lender, the cost typically falls on the buyer's side of the closing statement.
+The buyer pays in most markets.
+The buyer's lender requires it, so the cost lands on the buyer's side of the closing statement.

 Transfer Fees